 You can also pull the catheter and do a culture of the tip; if > 25 cfu by the Maki method, then the catheter was infected.
 Note the was.
 The catheter is now gone.

 Pay attention here: if the catheter tip is positive for Staphylococcus aureus BUT the blood cultures are negative, 24% of patients will have a subsequent S. aureus bacteremia; if promptly treated the risk of bacteremia is decreased 84% (PubMed)(PubMed).

 If the time to positivity for Candida is < 30 hours, it is more likely a catheter infection as the source of the Candidemia (PubMed), you remember that if S. aureus has a time to positivity of < 24 hours, it is more likely and endovascular infection.
-However, a cath tip for Candida is only rarely associated with fungemia about 2.7 % of cases (PubMed).
+However, a catheter tip for Candida is only rarely associated with fungemia: about 2.7 % of cases (PubMed).

 I think having a catheter in your vein just may be a risk.
 Catheter infections have many types: hub infections, tunnel infections, insertion site infection, lumen infection and intravascular infection are all possible and can have different manifestations.

 There are 80,000 catheter infections a year and 20,000 deaths and PREVENTION IS SIMPLE (PubMed): hand washing, using full-barrier precautions during the insertion of central venous catheters, cleaning the skin with chlorhexidine, avoiding the femoral site if possible, and removing unnecessary catheters.
 Doesn't seem all that hard, does it?
 And it really really works.
 And if you combine a prevention bundle with a check list (PubMed) so you make sure you remember to do everything in the bundle your central lines infections should almost vanish.

 Curiously, in a study that may or may not be validated, 325 mg a day of aspirin was protective for S. aureus catheter infections in dialysis patients (PubMed).